codeitlikemiley/ws-cli/README.md

 Commands:
-  init    Initializes a new workspace add     Adds a member to the workspace remove  Removes a member from the workspace ls      Lists members of the workspace help    Print this message or the help of the given subcommand(s)
+  init    Initializes a new workspace add     Adds a member to the workspace rm      Removes a member from the workspace ls      Lists members of the workspace help    Print this message or the help of the given subcommand(s)